tarakanbg/vaccbih_sct_files/README.md

 ## v.
 1209

+### Global changes
 * GEO area is now divided into sub-areas that can be displayed or hidden individually (Display Settings > GEO).
   Previously all GEO could only be displayed or hidden at once.
 The new GEO areas are as follows: LQSA Ground, LQSA MSA Sectors, Timid Holding, LQSA DME arc, LQBK Ground, LQMO Ground
+* Renamed ARTCC and ARTCC High Areas to more human-readable names (Display options > ARTCC boundary, ARTCC high boundary to enable).
+The FIRs affected and their new names are: LDZO FIR, LYBA FIR, LQSB FIR, LQSB TMAs, PRISHTINA FIR/UIR
+* Renamed ARTCC Low Areas to more human-readable names (Display options > ARTCC low boundary to enable).
+The zones affected and their new names are: LQSA Control Zone, LQMO Control Zone, LQBK Control Zone, LQBK TCA

+### LQSA changes
+* LQSA_GND position now has its own dedicated mini "sector" in ES.
+This allows the position to be associated with LQSA airport and the airport will be marked as active and latest metar loaded upon logging as GND.
+Just like TWR and APP.
+  You can see how it looks on [this picture](http://imgur.com/6tk2B).
+* LQSA MSA values are no longer defined as fixes, they are now freetext (Display Options > Freetext) and can be enabled/disabled as a group or individually
+* Added the second hold short line on A for LQSA
 * minor adjustements to LQSA station data